creynders/load-grunt-configs/README.md

 }
 ```

-To configure the `jshint` task for example, add a file `config/jshint.json`:
+To configure the `jshint` task for example, add a file `config/jshint.json` (in case you didn't use the generator to automatically generate it):

 ```json
 {